 The core ChatGPT service will remain free.
 If you want to explore what it can do for your business, there’s no need to subscribe right away.
 But if you find that it saves you time and effort, $20/month is much cheaper than the paid offerings for other common tools that aren’t as versatile.

-It’s not a surprise that Google and Microsoft are getting into the AI game, though they may have moved to do so more quickly than planned thanks to ChatGPT’s sudden popularity.
-Microsoft has announced that ChatGPT will soon be part of Azure, and the company is also bringing AI to its Bing search engine.
+It’s not a surprise that Google and Microsoft have entered the AI game, though they may have moved to do so more quickly than planned thanks to ChatGPT’s sudden popularity.
+In March 2023, Microsoft made ChatGPT part of Azure.

-You can visit Bing now and preview the AI-powered search, with an option to join the waitlist available.
+You can also use AI within Bing to get answers to questions you can’t find through searching.
 Microsoft sees this as a “copilot” to web searching, noting that while traditional web searching is great at finding websites, it’s not able to answer more complex queries.
 For example, the post states that you could ask Bing to plan a 5-day trip for your anniversary, if a particular item will fit in your car, or get recommendations for your first music festival.

 ChatGPT Is Full of Potential